IPads/support at home

 Many apps like Instagram, Facebook etc. are age restricted to at least 13+ years.
 THESE APPS MUST NOT BE ON STUDENTS DEVICES at School for students under 13.
 Please note that this applies to most “social media” style apps and is written into the terms and conditions or restrictions are based on the date of birth entered when signing up.

 Although most filters constantly update and block inappropriate sites, on occasion inappropriate sites may be still be accessed and viewed.
-The nature of the internet, (new sites created every minute, sites changing names etc.) means that blocking every inappropriate site is very difficult to achieve, therefore the best filtering is supervision and sensible behaviour.
+The nature of the internet, (new sites created every minute, sites changing names etc.) means that blocking every inappropriate site is very difficult to achieve, therefore the best filtering is supervision, sensible behaviour and dialogue.